mlresearch/v38/_posts/2015-02-21-roychowdhury15.md

 ---
 supplementary: Supplementary:roychowdhury15-supp.pdf
-title: "{Gamma Processes, Stick-Breaking, and Variational Inference}"
+title: Gamma Processes, Stick-Breaking, and Variational Inference
 abstract: While most Bayesian nonparametric models in machine learning have focused on the Dirichlet process, the beta process, or their variants, the gamma process has recently emerged as a useful nonparametric prior in its own right.
 Current inference